yeshwanth32/cs326-final-groupname/docs/final.md

 ### Cannot Join Same Community Twice (10 points):

-- Join a community as we did in 1.
+- Join a game's community.
 Now try to join the same game’s community by clicking on the join community button.
 Trying to join a community again will result in an alert popping up prompting that you are already a part of this community

 ### Database Implementation (10 points):